 Okapi is collaborated with Resilient Chennai and 100 Resilient Cities by Rockefeller Foundation, to develop Chennai's Resilient Strategy.In 2014, Chennai was selected as one of the second cohort of cities for the 100 Resilient Cities (100RC) program.
 Pioneered by The Rockefeller Foundation, the 100RC program “…help(s) cities around the world become more resilient to the physical, social and economic challenges that are a growing part of the 21st century.”Chennai’s partnership with 100RC has led to the development of a ‘Resilience Strategy’ for the city.
 The strategy offers

-Okapi is collaborating with the Centre for Urbanization, Buildings and Environment (CUBE) at IIT Madras and Fields of View on a project that combines sound technical research and participatory simulation modelling to develop strategies for integrated governance around land-use, waste and water.With an aim to foster more holistic and informed urban governance, this project, is an effort to develop an integrated platform for decision making and planning to bring all relevant stakeholders and interest groups together.
-The proposed model of integrated governance is envisaged at two levels: Integr
+Okapi collaborated with the Centre for Urbanization, Buildings and Environment (CUBE) at IIT Madras and Fields of View on a project that combined sound technical research and participatory simulation modelling to develop strategies for integrated governance around land-use, waste and water.With an aim to foster more holistic and informed urban governance, this project, was an effort to develop an integrated platform for decision making and planning to bring all relevant stakeholders and interest groups together.
+The proposed model of integrated governance was envisaged at two levels: Integrat

 The overall purpose of this study is to enable politically and scientifically informed debates for a new Food, Agriculture and Nutrition innovation policy framework in India.
 The project is supported under the new international research partnership on "Leveraging Agriculture for Nutrition in South Asia" (LANSA)